 Iceland in March

 A self-drive travel experience to Iceland in March is one of the best times to enjoy all of Iceland’s best attractions without a huge volume of tourist traffic.
 Since March is during the off-season, tours will be more accessible, and flight and hotel prices are cheaper than other times in the year.
+On top of that, you can take part in activities that are only available in the winter, but without having to brave the harshest conditions.

 Before you visit, make sure to book your rental car with Hertz Iceland online and in advance to ensure that you get the perfect vehicle suited to your group.
 And with a pickup location right in the airport arrivals hall, you can begin you March in Iceland adventure right away!